Vojtěch Šafařík

+Life

+Šafařík was born on 26 October 1829 in Újvidék, Vojvodina, Kingdom of Hungary (today Serbia).
+His father was Pavel Jozef Šafárik, Slovak philologist and historian.
+He died on 2 July 1902 in Prague, Bohemia.

 Work

 In Göttingen, he was involved in the investigation of the reaction of metals with alkyl iodides and produced diethylmagnesium.
 He also worked on the chemical composition of platinum and vanadium catalysts, and on organometallic compounds (Grignard compounds).
 At the Vienna Academy he published a work on physical chemistry.
 He also studied mineralogy.

-In 1859, together with fellow chemist Antonín Bělohoubek, he participated in a detailed chemical and microscopic analysis of the authenticity of the notorious Queen's Court (Dvůr Králové) and Green Mountain (Zelená Hora) manuscripts.
-Finding Prussian Blue (unknown until the 18th century) in the initialling of the manuscripts, which were purported to date from the 1200s, they came to the conclusion that the manuscripts were forgeries and literary hoaxes.
+In 1859, together with fellow chemist Antonín Bělohoubek, he participated in a detailed chemical and microscopic analysis of the authenticity of the notorious manuscripts of Dvůr Králové and of Zelená Hora.
+Finding Prussian blue (unknown until the 18th century) in the initialling of the manuscripts, which were purported to date from the 1200s, they came to the conclusion that the manuscripts were forgeries and literary hoaxes.

 In 1860, Šafařík published the first introductory university textbook of chemistry in Czech (Základové chemie čili lučby).
 He worked to improve Czech chemical terminology, building on and improving over the nomenclature of Czech chemist Jan Svatopluk Presl and the linguist Josef Jungmann.
 In 1882 he was appointed as the first professor of chemistry at Charles-Ferdinand University in Prague.

 In later life, he wrote many popular textbooks as well as making over 20,000 observations of variable stars.
 His wife and co-worker Paulína Šafaříková was interested in the history and popularisation of astronomy.